 There are many tests used for diagnosing adenoid cystic carcinoma (AdCC).
 Not all tests described here will be used for every person.
 Your doctor may consider these factors when choosing a diagnostic test:

-- Type of cancer suspected
+The type of cancer suspected

 In addition to a physical examination, the following tests may be used to diagnose AdCC:

 Biopsy.
 A biopsy is the removal of a small amount of tissue for examination under a microscope.
 Other tests can suggest that cancer is present, but only a biopsy can make a definite diagnosis.
-The sample removed from a biopsy is analyzed by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease).
-The pathology of the salivary gland may be complicated even among experienced pathologists so it is important that the tissue is examined by a head and neck pathologist who is experienced in diagnosing salivary disease.
+A pathologist then analyzes the sample(s).
+A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
+The pathology of the salivary gland may be complicated, even among experienced pathologists.
+This is why it is important that the tissue is examined by a head and neck pathologist who is experienced in diagnosing salivary gland diseases.

-After these diagnostic tests are done, your doctor will review all of the results with you.
-If the diagnosis is cancer, these results also help the doctor describe the cancer; this is called staging.
-Learn more about the first steps to take after a diagnosis of cancer.
+After diagnostic tests are done, your doctor will review the results with you.
+If the diagnosis is cancer, these results also help the doctor describe the cancer.
+This is called staging.